Ian Harvey: Twenty20

 Harvey excelled in the Twenty20 format, initially for Gloucestershire and Victoria.
 He also played in the first Indian Cricket League Twenty20 competition in 2007 for Chennai Superstars.
 He played in the Chennai team that won the inaugural league.
 He won both the man of the match award for the final and the player of the tournament award.

 Being a specialist Twenty20 player, he signed short-term deals especially for the Twenty20 with Hampshire Hawks in 2008 and Northamptonshire Steelbacks in 2009.
 On his debut for Northants, he scored 12 with the bat but starred with the ball taking 4 for 18 off 4 overs to help them to a 17-run win against Warwickshire Bears.
 Harvey contracted swine flu, which kept him out of the quarter-finals which Northamptonshire won.
 He returned to play in the finals day of the competition.

 In February 2010, Harvey signed to play T20 and first-class matches for Zimbabwean franchise Southern Rocks.

 Coaching career

 Harvey was appointed assistant to head coach Richard Dawson at Gloucestershire County Cricket Club in the 2015 county season.

+In 2026 Harvey joined the Nepal National Cricket Team as a bowling consultant ahead of T20 World Cup.

+Ahead of the 2026 County Championship, Harvey joined Glamorgan County Cricket Club as assistant coach to Richard Dawson.